okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/scim/index.md

 This topic covers the concepts and use cases for SCIM and Okta.

-When you’re ready to start creating a SCIM integration, see our [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview) guide and our technical references on how the [SCIM protocol is implemented with Okta](/docs/reference/scim/).
+When you’re ready to create a SCIM integration, see [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview) and [how to implement the SCIM protocol with Okta](/docs/reference/scim/).

 ## What is SCIM for?